Joseph Blumenthal (printer): Fine printer and typographer

 Blumenthal soon began thinking about how to turn his after-hours print shop into a viable independent business.
 As a salesman for Marchbanks, Blumenthal had encountered great difficulty trying to sell fine presswork as opposed to normal presswork because the usual customers for printing saw no advantage to the extra cost.
 Blumenthal came to believe that there was no set market for fine presses but that customers who believed in craftsmanship would seek it out.
-Perhaps a better assurance of customers was the fact that the 1920s was a fertile period for book design, with a new generation of craftsmen trained by the pioneers of the book arts movement, which had been sparked in the 1890s by William Morris in reaction to the rise of industrial production.
+Perhaps a better assurance of customers was that the 1920s was a fertile period for book design, with a new generation of craftsmen trained by the pioneers of the book arts movement, which had been sparked in the 1890s by William Morris in reaction to the rise of industrial production.
 The Spiral Press worked with a variety of clients, including Henry Holt & Co., Random House, Robert Frost, The Limited Editions Club, The Museum of Modern Art, President Franklin Roosevelt, The Metropolitan Museum of Art, and the Pierpont Morgan Library.
 The press was also known for taking on a range of work: not only the invitations, bookplates, and limited editions expected for a small press but also typography for large trade editions, indicating the expanding interest in well-designed books.

 From the start, the Spiral Press found work doing typography, often for large publishers like Henry Holt who ordered designs for dust jackets, title pages, advertising, etc. Printing and composing were sometimes delegated to outside plants that had higher capacity, but for more exclusive jobs, the Spiral Press acquired production equipment such that Blumenthal could attend to every detail of typesetting, ink, paper, and presswork.
 During the Depression years, Blumenthal further immersed himself in the traditional craft by setting up a hand-press shop.

 Blumenthal also used the Depression period to turn his attention to typeface design.
 After studying calligraphy and the early masters of type design, he created the Emerson typeface, which he describes as follows:

 Emerson was available through British Monotype, but sales were very low.
 The typeface did see some use, mainly through the Spiral Press.